For Ed Orgeron, LSU's Cajun coach, a dream job is coming to an end.

-LSU and coach Ed Orgeron have agreed to part ways after this season, 21 months after he led the Tigers to a national championship with what is considered one of the greatest teams in college football history.
+LSU and Orgeron have agreed to part ways after this season, 21 months after he coached the Tigers to a national championship with what is considered one of the greatest teams in college football history.

 Sports Illustrated was first to report that Orgeron would not return to LSU in 2022.

 While the timing of the announcement — the day after the Tigers (4-3) upset Florida — came as a surprise, the end for Coach O at LSU seemed to be approaching after a blowout loss to Kentucky last week.

 That's when Orgeron said he recognized “we were heading down road wasn’t positive for LSU and there was going to be a change made. ...
 I just knew it wasn’t LSU style football.
 It wasn’t pretty.
 I was embarrassed.”